intel-lab-lkp/linux/Documentation/admin-guide/sysctl/kernel.rst

 different types of memory (represented as different NUMA nodes) to place the hot pages in the fast memory.
 This is implemented based on unmapping and page fault too.

+Or NUMA_BALANCING_CGROUP to enable the per cgroup NUMA balancing.
+This new behavior can be opted-in/out on a per-cgroup basis via a new cgroup CPU subsystem file named numa_load_balance.
+By default, per cgroup NUMA balancing for each cgroup is enabled.

 numa_balancing_promote_rate_limit_MBps
 ======================================